 Forms of Larvicides

 Larvicides are found in several different forms, dunks, briquets, granules, pellets, tablets, or liquid.
-Many forms can be used by individuals, while other forms, notably liquids, can be used in large-scale mosquito control efforts.
+Individuals can use many forms, while other forms, notably liquids, can be used in large-scale mosquito control efforts.
 Liquid forms can be sprayed from backpacks, trucks, or planes.

 For most homeowners, dunks, briquets, granules, pellets, or tablets will be the preferred form of treatment for relatively small areas and volumes of water.